coders-school/cpp-fundamentals/module3/05_enums.en.md

 ## Enumerated type

-`enum` is an enumerated type in Polish.
+`enum` is an enumerated type.

-Also introduced in C ++ 11 `enum class` called a strong enumeration type.
+Also `enum class` introduced in C++11, which is called a strong enumeration type.

 ### Example <!-- .element: class="fragment fade-in" -->